 Most of us are familiar with the advice to use a designated driver or public transportation when planning to drink alcohol.
 Drinking water between cocktails, counting drinks and not drinking on an empty stomach are other measures to reduce the risks associated with alcohol.
 Similarly, there are harm reduction strategies while using other substances.

 For instance, when it comes to opioids like heroin, fentanyl and prescription pain pills like Oxycontin and Percocet harm reduction strategies include:

 Instead of stopping altogether, some people respond better when asked if they are willing to use substances in a safer manner or cut back.
 Loved ones may be willing to stop using one substance but not others.
 For example, they may stop using opioids but keep using marijuana.

-In abstinence challenges, one examines what the benefits and drawbacks are of using the substance(s) over the course of 30 or so days.
-If this “sobriety sampling” works, their goal changes from moderation to abstinence.
-This approach is in sharp contrast to abstinence-based treatment programs, where abstinence is the goal from the beginning.
-In fact, a positive urine screen can result in being discharged from the program.
+Some people are willing to consider an abstinence challenge.
+A loved one examines what the benefits and drawbacks are of using the substance(s) over the course of 30 days or so.
+If this “sobriety sampling” is appealing, their goal may change from moderation to abstinence.

-While not condoning substance use, family members can help their loved ones and learn ways to promote healthier behavior and reduce harm.
+While not encouraging substance use, family members can help loved ones by promoting healthier behaviors and reducing risks.
 Community Reinforcement and Family Training (CRAFT) is a way to improve communication around substance use and other difficult topics.
 This includes noticing and encouraging any positive changes, helping your child engage in healthy alternatives to substance use, setting boundaries, using consequences appropriately and self-care.